-The World Relief office may coordinate and request driving needs for newcomers in order to get them to their initial resettlement appointments.
-Your team will most likely be a part of this as well.
-There may be other times that the newcomers directly ask you for a ride, outside of the initial resettlement appointments and other transportation requests from World Relief.
+WRQC can coordinate and request driving needs for refugee and immigrant neighbors in order to get them to their initial resettlement appointments with our Transportation Coordinator.
+Your team will be a part of this as well.
+There may be other times that the refugee and immigrant neighbors directly ask you for a ride, outside of the initial resettlement appointments and other transportation requests from World Relief.
 Your team can coordinate and decide if these are doable.
-As your team organizes vehicle transportation, be sure there is clear communication between you, the World Relief office, and the newcomers.
-If the newcomers have US family ties or are already connected to another group in the community, they may ask them for help as well.
+As your team organizes vehicle transportation, be sure there is clear communication between you, the World Relief QC, and the refugee and immigrant neighbors.
+If the refugee and immigrant neighbors have US family ties or are already connected to another group in the community, they may ask them for help as well.